WHEN WE GOT THE WRONG ROAD

 Now therefore the sword shall never depart from thine house; because thou hast despised me, and hast taken the wife of Uriah the Hittite to be thy wife.
 Thus saith the Lord, Behold, I will raise up evil against thee out of thine own house, and I will take thy wives before thine eyes, and give them unto thy neighbour, and he shall lie with thy wives in the sight of this sun.

-These things were really happened in David’s life.
+These things really happened in David’s life.
 TO tell some, three of his sons – Amnon, Absalom, and Adonijah – each caused serious problems (2 Samuel 13:14-17).

 There was another person whose name also began with an “A,” who revolted against him as a betrayer.
 This man, Ahithophel, had been a close advisor to David and could even have been called “the smartest man in the world.”
 “Now in those days the counsel that Ahithophel gave was as if one consulted the word of God; so was all the counsel of Ahithophel esteemed, both by David and by Absalom” (2Sam 16:23).
 He evidently came out of his own retirement and joined the revolt of Absalom as his trusted advisor (2 Sam 16:23).